 10th August 2018

 The gas separation process in (Pressure Swing Adsorption) PSA nitrogen generators is based on the ability to fix various gas mixture components and particles by a physical solid substance.
 These are called adsorbents.
 Here at PEAK, we have many years as a PSA nitrogen generator manufacturer.

-Adsorption in psa nitrogen generators
+Adsorption in PSA nitrogen generators

 PSA process illustration